k1LoW/tbls/README.md

 $ tbls doc postgres://user:pass@hostname:5432/dbname ./dbdoc
 ```

-If you can use `dot` command, `tbls doc` generate ER diagram images.
+If you can use Graphviz `dot` command, `tbls doc` generate ER diagram images at the same time.

 Sample [document](sample/postgres/) and [schema](test/pg.sql).